open-rmf/rmf_gym/README.md

 ```
 # For virtualbox, you might need to install python
 sudo apt install python ( python-is-python2 )
+# You should also modify the Vagrantfile according to the amount of RAM you can provide to the VM, at least 8GB if you build from source.

 vagrant up                # Provision VM
 vagrant ssh-config        # For ssh information